cloud-gov/cg-site/_pages/pages/documentation/migration-guide.md

 layout: docs
 navigation: pages
 sidenav: pages-documentation
-redirect_from:
-  - /pages/using-federalist/migration-guide/

 ---

 Welcome to your migrating journey onto Pages!
 This process may be difficult.
-18F generally cannot provide support for migration work beyond general guidance under a standard Pages agreement, but if you are in a situation where you need a lot of help, please [contact us](mailto:inquiries18F@gsa.gov) for a path analysis from our Custom Partner Solutions team.
+We generally cannot provide support for migration work beyond general guidance under a standard Pages agreement, but if you are in a situation where you need some guidance, you can [contact us](mailto:federalist-inquiries@gsa.gov) to learn more about our additional support packages.

 ## Before you start